SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Tutorials/Tutorial_Register_Catalog_Version_GitHub_Actions.md

 uid: Tutorial_Register_Catalog_Version_GitHub_Actions
 ---

-# Registering a new version of a connector in the Catalog
+# Registering a new version of a connector in the Catalog using a GitHub Action

 This tutorial demonstrates how to add a new version to a Catalog item using the [Catalog API](xref:Register_Catalog_Item) and [GitHub Actions](https://docs.github.com/en/actions).
 We will be registering our own version of the following example [connector](https://github.com/SkylineCommunications/SLC-C-Example_Rates-Custom), so go ahead and download the solution.